 Welcome to my annual Celebrate Summer Series, where I introduce you to a few of my fellow bloggers and their creative ideas!
-This Homemade Hot Dog Chili from Amy (Atta Girl Says) will make make any Summer event better!
-She’s going to show you how to set up a simple hot dog bar with the best Homemade Hot Dog Chili to make any event easier!
-Check out the backyard oasis she designed for Downton Abbey’s Mrs. Patmore!
+This Homemade Hot Dog Chili from Amy (Atta Girl Says) will make any Summer event better!
+She’s going to show you how to set up a simple hot dog bar with the best Homemade Hot Dog Chili sauce to make any event easier!
+My Crockpot BBQ Meatballs or my Slow Cooker Sloppy Joes are also crowd pleasers!

 Hi, I’m Amy from Atta Girl Says, where I share crafts, recipes, decorating projects and other ideas to make your home brighter and your heart lighter.
 One of our family’s favorite ways to celebrate summer is by grilling out on our beautiful new patio, and today I’m sharing my recipe for homemade hot dog chili.
 I hope you enjoy it!

 Once you try this recipe, you’ll never buy canned chili again.